Romaq/bigrig-scripts/GAMESERVER.md

       each based on a "server name", and possibly even having wildly different mods and configurations.
 For this instruction, I will build "whimpercraft", but the same technical details will apply except where noted.
-   2. It would be good to make sure you hae the "gameserver" template available.
+   2. It would be good to make sure you have the "gameserver" template available.
 To do this, select `Dataserver/pve/tank (pve):CT Templates`.
 There is a "Templates" button that will list many available options.
 [Turnkey Linux](https://www.turnkeylinux.org) has a website full of details, discussion, and notice of updates.
 Search, select, and download from the window.